asahisuenaga/stylish-cursor/README.md

 1. Open Google Docs™.
 2. Click the icon in your Chrome toolbar.
-3. Customize your cursor settings and enjoy!
+3. Customize the cursor to your style and enjoy!

 ## 🚀 Installation